Robinpig/Note/docs/CS/Cache.md

 A disadvantage of the write-through approach is that infrequently-requested data is also written to the cache, resulting in a larger and more expensive cache.

+## Cache Validity

+You can control the freshness of your cached data by applying a time to live (TTL) or expiration to your cached keys.
+After the set time has passed, the key is deleted from the cache, and access to the origin data store is required along with reaching the updated data.
+Two principles can help you determine the appropriate TTLs to apply and the types of caching patterns to implement.
+First, it’s important that you understand the rate of change of the underlying data.
+Second, it’s important that you evaluate the risk of outdated data being returned back to your application instead of its updated counterpart.
+For example, it might make sense to keep static or reference data (that is, data that is seldom updated) valid for longer periods of time with write-throughs to the cache when the underlying data gets updated.
+With dynamic data that changes often, you might want to apply lower TTLs that expire the data at a rate of change that matches that of the primary database.
+This lowers the risk of returning outdated data while still providing a buffer to offload database requests.
+It’s also important to recognize that, even if you are only caching data for minutes or seconds versus longer durations, appropriately applying TTLs to your cached keys can result in a huge performance boost and an overall better user experience with your application.
+Another best practice when applying TTLs to your cache keys is to add some time jitter to your TTLs.
+This reduces the possibility of heavy database load occurring when your cached data expires.
+Take, for example, the scenario of caching product information.
+If all your product data expires at the same time and your application is under heavy load, then your backend database has to fulfill all the product requests.
+Depending on the load, that could generate too much pressure on your database, resulting in poor performance.
+By adding slight jitter to your TTLs, a randomly-generated time value (for example, TTL = your initial TTL value in seconds + jitter) would reduce the pressure on your backend database and also reduce the CPU use on your cache engine as a result of deleting expired keys.

 ## 缓存特征